denizyuret/Knet.jl/README.md

 is the input and `y` is the desired output.
 To train this model, we want to adjust its parameters to reduce the loss on some training examples.
-The direction in the parameter space in which the loss reduction is maximum is the negative gradient of the loss.
+The direction in the parameter space in which the loss reduction is maximum is given by the negative gradient of the loss.
 Knet uses the higher-order function `grad` from [AutoGrad.jl](https://github.com/denizyuret/AutoGrad.jl) to compute the gradient direction: